lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Representation of Byte String Identifiers {#bstr-repr}

+To allow byte string identifiers with minimal overhead on the wire, certain byte strings are defined to have integer representations.
+These byte strings are those for which there is an integer that happens to have this byte string as its CBOR encoding.

-The integers -24, ..., 23 are all CBOR encoded as one byte, see {{fig-int-one-byte}}.
+Note that the integers -24, ..., 23 are all CBOR encoded as one byte, see {{fig-int-one-byte}}.

 ~~~~~~~~~~~
 Integer:               -24   -23  ...   -2    -1     0     1  ...
 23